Skip to content

 Equal Pay

-The Illinois Equal Pay Act (IEPA), based on the federal Equal Pay Act, prohibits employers from discriminating against employees based on sex by paying them less for equal work.
+The Illinois Equal Pay Act (EPA), based on the federal Equal Pay Act, prohibits employers from discriminating against employees based on sex by paying them less for equal work.
 This means that employers must pay men and women the same wage for performing the same or substantially similar work under the same conditions.
 The IEPA applies to all employers in the state, regardless of their size or industry.
 The ultimate aim is to promote pay parity and pay transparency.

 However, there are a few exceptions to the IEPA’s equal pay requirement.
 For example, employers are not required to offer equal pay if the difference in wages is based on a bona fide factor other than sex, such as seniority, merit, or the quantity or quality of work performed.
 However, employers cannot use these factors as a pretext for paying women less than men.